luohuidong/unify-ui/packages/docs/components/data-display/table/index.md

 - `expandCondition`: a function that determine whether a row can be expanded.
 - `showExpandRowDefault`: whether to show expand row by default.

+Additionally, you must define the content of the expanded row and pass it to the slot named `rowExpand`.

 ::: raw
 <ShowCaseExpandableRow class="vp-raw" />
 :::